DrDiss1/GeoHausForm/README.md

 # Geohaus Form
-The form system for the Geohaus Website.
+The scrapped form system for the [Geohaus Website](http://geohaus.com.au/).
 Injected into Woocommerce, it queries Google Maps with the coordinates of the chosen suburb, then calculates how far away that suburb is to a fixed location.
 Then it'll assign a number to the Woocommerce product, so that can calculate the cost of the job.
 This is probably more useful as a guide on what to do for interfacing with Google Maps.